commotum/4D/Notes/Tacit Knowledge/0 - ToC.md

 - [Becoming Data Driven in Business](https://commoncog.com/becoming-data-driven-in-business/) — The data literacy course you never had.
 - [A Framework for Putting Mental Models to Practice](https://commoncog.com/a-framework-for-putting-mental-models-to-practice/) — Mental model thinking is typically a fad.
 Here’s how to actually put Munger’s observations to practice.

-Originally published , last updated .
+Originally published 23 June 2020, last updated 21 February 2024.